trinityXmontoya/tinder-finder/README.md

 * error handling

 ### Shortcomings
+- Built this for my use-case, adjust code as necessary to use different filters than those provided
 - Tinder API can change
 - Using a tool that does true image comparison would provide more accurate results than using just identifiying tags.
 For my use it was good enough as I had a set of fairly unique search tags and didn't mind filtering through the resulting photos but you can always replace Clarifai with a different API/lib (one SO suggestion explored was [OPENCV](http://docs.opencv.org/2.4/doc/tutorials/introduction/desktop_java/java_dev_intro.html)).
 - Clarifai API has a 5k limit/month